MONO-1223/AURAK-CENG336-ComputerArchitectureLab/Project/README.md

 ---

-## Introduction

-// anchor

-## Project Instructions

-The project involves creating a digital multiplier using switches and 7-segment displays on an FPGA.
+The project involves creating a digital array multiplier using switches and 7-segment displays on an FPGA.
 Switches SW7–4 are used to represent the 4-bit binary number A, while switches SW3–0 represent the 4-bit binary number B. The hexadecimal values of A and B are displayed on the 7-segment displays HEX2 and HEX0, respectively.
 The 8-bit result of the multiplication, P = A × B, is shown on the 7-segment displays HEX5 and HEX4, providing a visual representation of the output.
 This design ensures the input and output are clearly indicated and easy to verify.

+A [digital array](Photos/proj-requirements2.png) multiplier is a combinational circuit designed to multiply two binary numbers.
+It works by generating partial products and summing them to produce the final result.
+The circuit mimics the principle of longhand multiplication, where each bit of one operand (the multiplier) is ANDed with all bits of the other operand (the multiplicand).
+The partial products are then aligned and added using adders, all within a structured hardware framework.
+To handle the summation of partial products, an array multiplier typically relies on full adders as its building blocks.
+Full adders are used to sum the bits from different rows of the array, along with any carry generated during the addition.
+This design makes the array multiplier efficient for high-speed binary multiplication.
+The name *array multiplier* stems from the circuit's structure, which resembles an array of logic gates organized in rows and columns.
+Each row is dedicated to generating partial products for a specific bit of the multiplier, while the columns handle the addition of these partial products.
+The systematic arrangement of gates simplifies the design and facilitates parallel processing of the binary multiplication, making it both intuitive and effective for hardware implementations.

+An array multiplier operates in parallel, generating all partial products simultaneously and summing them in a single step.
+In contrast, a serial multiplier works sequentially, processing one bit of the multiplier at a time, which requires multiple clock cycles to complete the operation.
+This difference makes the array multiplier significantly faster but also more hardware-intensive compared to the serial multiplier.
+The hardware requirements also vary between the two.
+An array multiplier uses more resources, including multiple adders and logic gates working concurrently.
+On the other hand, a serial multiplier is more resource-efficient but needs additional control logic to manage the sequential operations.
+Consequently, array multipliers are favored in high-performance applications where speed is crucial, while serial multipliers are better suited for low-power or resource-constrained environments.

+Hexadecimal multiplication involves multiplying numbers represented in base-16, where each digit can range from 0 to 15 (0 to F).
+The process is similar to decimal multiplication but adapted for base-16 arithmetic.
+For example, when multiplying 5 by 8 in decimal, the calculation is straightforward (5 x 8 = 40).
+Now, let's consider the same numbers in hexadecimal (5 x 8 = 28).
+Though both multiplications give the same numerical value (40 in decimal), the representation differs between the two systems.
+The decimal result is 40, while the hexadecimal result is 28.
+This shows how the numeral systems (decimal and hexadecimal) express numbers differently.
+This [example](Photos/proj-requirements1.png) illustrates how the multiplication process can be represented in different numeral systems and implementations.
+The multiplication in decimal uses the standard columnar method.
+The multiplication process in binary uses a similar procedure.
+Another implementation shows the multiplication operation in a more systematic form, using individual bit multiplications and their corresponding positions in the result, indicating how the process might be handled in a hardware implementation, such as an array multiplier.

 ## Implementation on ALTERA DE2-115 Cyclone IV-E EP4CE115F29C7 FPGA Using Quartus Prime